getodk/docs/src/collect-projects.rst

 .. versionadded:: v2021.2

-Starting with Collect v2021.2, Collect can be setup with mutliple Projects.
+Starting with Collect v2021.2, Collect can be setup with multiple Projects.
 Each Project in Collect has its own set of :doc:`Forms <collect-forms>` and Settings.

 Each Project is identified by a name, icon and color.
 These are then shown in at the top of the :ref:`Main Menu <main-menu>`: